-This page is designed to provide individuals and small business with the forms and resources to assist them participate in the Small-scale Renewable Energy Scheme.
+This page provides individuals and small business with the forms and resources to assist them to participate in the Small-scale Renewable Energy Scheme (SRES).

-The Clean Energy Regulator may update or remove this information as required and you are encouraged to check using the latest version of each document.
+The Clean Energy Regulator (the agency) may update or remove this information as required and you are encouraged to check you’re using the latest version of each document.

 About The Clean Energy Regulator